waigo/waigo/README.md

 The value for each key specifies the middleware chain that will handle that route.
 If the middleware name has a period (`.`) within it then it assumed to refer to a controller module file and a method name within.
 Otherwise it is assumed to be the name of a [middleware](#middleware) module file.

 The middleware chain specified for a route gets executed after the common middleware chain that's setup during the [startup](#startup) phase.
-All in all Waigo lets you cleanly and easily customize the middleware to be executed on a per-route basis.

 For the above example, Waigo will process a `PUT` request made to `/newUser` in the following order: